jeremiahhansen/snowflake-connector-adf/README.md

 ## Prerequisites
 In order to deploy the connector and associate Azure resources you must have the following:

+1. A Snowflake account and Snowflake user with password
 1. An Azure Subscription with at least Contributor access to a resource group
 1. [.NET Core 2.2](https://dotnet.microsoft.com/download/dotnet-core/2.2) installed on your computer
 1. [Visual Studio Code](https://code.visualstudio.com) installed on your computer with the following Extensions installed